2017–18 Premier League of Bosnia and Herzegovina

-The 2017–18 Premier League of Bosnia and Herzegovina, known as Liga 12 and also known as BH Telecom Premier League for sponsorship reasons, was the eighteenth season of the Premier League of Bosnia and Herzegovina, the highest football league of Bosnia and Herzegovina.
+The 2017–18 Premier League of Bosnia and Herzegovina (known as BH Telecom Premier League for sponsorship reasons) was the eighteenth season of the Premier League of Bosnia and Herzegovina, the highest football league of Bosnia and Herzegovina.
 The season began on 22 July 2017 and concluded on 20 May 2018, with a winter break between early December 2017 and late February 2018.

 Teams

-A total of 12 teams will contest the league, including 10 sides from the 2016–17 season and two promoted from each of the second-level league.
+A total of 12 teams contested the league, including 10 sides from the 2016–17 season and two promoted from each of the second-level league.

 Stadiums and locations

 Personnel and kits

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and Managers may hold more than one non-FIFA nationality.

 Regular season

 The season has a two-stage format.
 In the regular season, each of the 12 teams play home-and-away once, resulting in 22 games played each.
 The top six teams in the regular season qualify for the Championship round, the bottom six teams qualify for the Relegation round.
 Each team then plays home-and-away against the other teams within their own group, for an additional ten games played each, a season total of 32 games.